A man signing a contract

 Lender

-Defaulted real estate /business loans, collateral and inventory problems, contaminated property may all require the services of a receiver.
+Defaulted real estate or business loans, collateral disputes, inventory issues, or contaminated properties may all require the intervention of a Phoenix real estate receiver to preserve value and ensure compliance.

 Attorney